mayuki/Yafp/README.md

 Last, Set the browser's HTTP proxy port to `localhost:18080`.

-Now, launch the application, and if you can access `http://www.example.com/` from your browser, you are done.
-You should see YARP logs in your console.
+Now, launch the application, and if you can access `http://www.example.com/` from your browser.
+You can browse the web site and see YARP logs in your console.

 ### Create CA private key/certificate